Supersolids: unveiling an extraordinary quantum phase of matter

 Measurement Techniques

-With high-resolution optical addressing, we will manipulate locally the wavefunction, e.g., creating phase patterns or force fields, and we will follow the local dynamics.
+- High-Resolution Optical Addressing: This will allow us to manipulate locally the wavefunction, e.g., creating phase patterns or force fields, and we will follow the local dynamics.

 Research Goals